Understanding Network Types in Health Insurance Plans

 EPOs represent a hybrid network type that combines characteristics of both HMOs and PPOs, providing individuals with a unique set of benefits and limitations to consider when selecting a health insurance plan.

-See also The Impact of Artificial Intelligence on Health Insurance Claims Processing
+See also The Role of Health Insurance in Cancer Care

 Network Structure